 Rotisserie Chicken

 Rotisserie chickens are one of my favorite things to grab when we are at the grocery store and I don't have plans for dinner yet.
-There are just so many possibilities and options when you have a rotisserie chicken on hand.
+There are just so many possibilities and options like these Chicken Crescent Roll Ups when you have a rotisserie chicken on hand.

 We find the best Rotisserie Chickens come from Costco.
 In fact, Costco is famous for its large rotisserie chickens at only $4.99.
 I mean in 2018 they sold over 91 million chickens alone!